Light Forces | previous | next | feedback |

 When calculating light forces on atoms, it is often more convenient to derive the light forces from the gradient of a potential which arises from the interaction of the atoms with the light field.
 Such conservative forces arise e.g. from the dipole interaction with a laser beam the frequency of which is lower or higher than that of a resonant transition of the atom; the force is then directed towards locations with higher or lower optical intensity, respectively.
 A red-detuned laser beam can be used for trapping.

-Non-conservative (dissipative) light forces are also important for trapping, because they serve to dampen the motion of a trapped particle.
+There are also non-conservative (dissipative) light forces, which are velocity-dependent.
+They are also important for trapping particles because they serve to dampen the motion of a trapped particle.
 This is also called laser cooling.

 Light forces are relevant in a number of very different situations: